pR0Ps/PhotoFloat/README.md

     $ mkdir albums
     $ mkdir cache

 When you're done, fill albums with photos and directories of photos.
 You can also use symlinks.
-Run the static generator (you need Python≥2.6 and the Python Imaging Library):
+Run the static generator:

-    $ cd ../scanner
+    $ photofloat albums cache
-    $ ./main.py ../web/albums ../web/cache
+    $ # OR python -m ../scanner albums cache

 After it finishes, you will be all set.
 Simply have your web server serve pages out of your web directory.
 You may want to do the scanning step in a cronjob, if you don't use the deployment makefiles mentioned below.